 Everybody loves barbecued chicken.
-And when it comes to great chicken flavor, thighs are king!
-Pound for pound chicken thighs have a much richer flavor than breasts and are more economical.
+And, when it comes to great chicken flavor, thighs are king!
+Pound-for-pound chicken thighs have a much richer flavor than breasts and are more economical.
 I’m using bone-in thighs and removing the fattening skin before cooking.
-First baking, smothered in my homemade barbecue sauce and later finishing on the grill or in the broiler, this chicken is fantastic!
+First baking, smothered in my homemade barbecue sauce, and later finishing on the grill or under the broiler.
+This chicken is fantastic!
 My homemade sauce is slightly sweet and tangy with a bit of a kick.
-One delicious, barbecued thigh has 197 calories , 4 grams of fat and 5 Weight Watchers POINTS PLUS.
+One delicious, barbecued thigh has 221 calories, 5 grams of fat, and 7 Blue WW Freestyle SmartPoints, and 7 Green.

 Cook Time: 55 minutes

 Ingredients for Homemade Kicking Barbecue Sauce:

 1 jar ( 24 oz) pasta sauce, I like Classico Tomato Basil Pasta Sauce